monicahq/marketing_site/readme.md

 ## Contact

-If you need to talk, you can contact me at regis AT monicahq DOT com.
-You can also reach me [on Twitter](https://twitter.com/djaiss).
+If you need to talk, you can contact us at support AT monicahq DOT com.

 ## Thank you, open source